 Omegaverse is a fancy term for werewolf sex.
 The Omegaverse is known as A/B/O or Alpha/Beta/Omega.
 The Alpha, Beta, and Omega are secondary genders or dynamics applied to the characters.
 You can have any combination of sex, primary gender, and secondary gender in the Omegaverse.

-The worldbuilding in omega verse has no one size fits, and all of the elements included are completely up to the author doing the world-building.
-Because of that, it’s pretty difficult to create a neat box out of what the Omegaverse is.
+The world-building in the omega verse has no one-size fits, and all of the elements included are entirely up to the author doing the world-building.
+Because of that, it isn’t easy to create a neat box out of what the Omegaverse is.
 The most basic defining characteristic is the inclusion of those secondary genders, the Alpha, Beta, and Omega.

 The world-building will heavily influence how Alphas, Betas, and Omegas are represented worldwide.